perldude/perldude/README.md

 rather than having to convince my employer to use one and having to go through a bake-off to see which we want to standardize on, blah, blah, blah.
 Love containers and the whole cloud architecture thing.
+In between projects, I am going to try working on [an AWS project](https://github.com/perldude/squarsh) in [a sandbox](https://handbook.tts.gsa.gov/launching-software/infrastructure/#cloud-service-provider-csp-sandbox-accounts).
+We'll see how that goes.

 Been using agile, mainly scrum, for over ten years.
 I was even a Certified Scrum Master🧐 for my dev team at a recent job.